What comes to your mind when you think of the term Employee Engagement?

 What is Employee Engagement?

-It is an approach to creating a workplace environment where employees care for what they do.
+It is basically an approach to creating such a workplace environment where employees care for what they do.

 In other words, the employees “feel engaged".